-Encl: (1) Map of Survey Area for Range 5 Rehearsal Area Site
+Encl: (1) Map of Survey Area for 12B proposed new firebreak

-1. On 22 June 2017, the proposed site for the Range 5 Rehearsal Area was surveyed for the small whorled pogonia (SWP), Isotria medeoloides, a federally listed threatened species.
+1. On 11 July 2017, the proposed site for the 12B proposed new firebreak was surveyed for the small whorled pogonia (SWP), Isotria, medeoloides, a federally listed threatened species.
 The enclosure provides a map of the survey area.
-Survey personnel were Brad Watkin, Kenneth Erwin and Joe Montemayor of the Natural Resources and Environmental Affairs Branch(B 046).
+Survey personnel were Brad Watkin and Joe Montemayor of the Natural Resources and Environmental Affairs Branch (B 046).

-2. Habitat at the site consisted of half mature mesic hardwood forest primarily composed of yellow poplar (Liriodendron tulipifera), sweetgum (Liquidambar styraciflua), red maple (Acer rubra), and oak (Quercus spp.).
-The other half was a dense stand of virginia pine (Pinus virginiana).
-A second order stream formed the western boundary of the site.
-Indian cucumber root (Medeola virginiana), a species commonly found in association with SWP, was present in some small patches near the stream.
+2. Habitat at the site consisted of a dense stand of virginia pine (Pinus virginiana)upslope decending gently through an open mature mesic hardwood forest primarily composed of yellow poplar (Liriodendron tulipifera), sweetgum (Liquidambar styraciflua), red maple (Acer rubra), and oak (Quercus spp.) and ending in a first order stream floodplain wetland.
+A small second order stream was close to the northeastern boundary of the site.
+Indian cucumber root (Medeola virginiana), a species commonly found in association with SWP, was present in some small patches near the stream though not within the limits of disturbance.

 3. The SWP was not found during the survey.
-The Range 5 Rehearsal Area Site project should not have any impacts on this federally listed species.
+The 12B proposed new firebreak project should not have any impacts on this federally listed species.